timfox456/java-fsd-phase3/SpringStarter/README.md

 Go to Run As -> Maven Build.

-For Goal, type in `spring-boot-run`
+For Goal, type in `spring-boot:run`

 It should run itself on the port specified (8090 in this case).
 You will need to randomly stop using the red button in eclipse once we are done testing.